emmanueletukudo/truid-challenge/README.md

 [1] ready - started server on http://localhost:3000
 [1] event - compiled successfully
 ```
 You can hold the command and click on the `http://localhost:3000` to launch the application.
-You should have a web page similar to the one below.
-Note: all commands assume you are in the application's root folder.
+You should have a web page similar to the screenshots above.
+Note: All commands assumes you are in the application's root folder.

 ## Testing
 The test files for the frontend can be found in `test` folder in the client directory.
 Similarly, the test files for endpoints can be found in `test` folder in the root directory of the application.